All things in His time, my wise sister Jackie often says this as I keenly wait for the next whatever in my life.

 I believe in free will and God’s predestination in our lives, not seeing a conflict between the two.
 We make a choice and a path appears for us to follow.
 When that route concludes, there are more choices to be made.
 We select one route and another path appears.
 God lets us opt for that decision and that decision and each time we do, a life’s journey spills out before us.
 Being alive is a constant evolving strategic movement that eventually leads us where we should be going.

 Being the ever restless, yearning individual that I am, when my feet hit the trails the Lord put in front of me, I want to see where he wants me to be.
 Now.
 The entire time I’m moving feet one after the other, I realize I should not be rushing my life forward, that’s not how we’re supposed to live.
-Having a full and rich life is a constant process of learning and growing and coming upon the new and retaining the old as needed and letting it go when it harms us.
+Having a full and rich life is a constant process of learning and growing.
+Living is about coming upon the new and retaining the old as needed and letting it go when it harms us.
 We spread ourselves out into the world, dipping a tendril here and popping another one up over there.

 One hot summer day last year, I grabbed a Root Beer Popsicle (to be in our house, these must be the true Popsicle brand, with jokes on the sticks) and stepped out to survey the hill.
 With fresh eyes, I gazed across the expanse.
 Is this space under control?
 Nah, but do we ever have our gardens under control?
 It looks lovely and we’re getting out of it what we want—a place to look at with pleasure, and colors to soothe the neighbors as they walk by and glimpse between the houses.

 There’s still EP to be pulled, but I’ve gained ground.
 Literally.
 I’ve filled the hill with periwinkle that drapes down the big boulders retaining the soil.
 There are Rose of Sharon and a butterfly bush across the crest, and we added a forsythia.
-There’s a section teeming with irises, and coreopsis spills over a ledge I cut into the slope.
+One section is teeming with irises, and coreopsis spills over a ledge I cut into the slope.
 The sweet peas have been regulated to a tiny patch and the “bumble bee” flower I know from childhood pops up every year to bloom.
 The Red Bud tree I planted is now nine feet tall and has broad branches.

 I planted, pulled, and plucked.
 My fingers got a few thorns.
 Going through the process, I weeded out the chaff, fertilized the desirable growth, and came out with a finished job suited for me and my Rose-colored glasses.